Summary and Keywords

-Questions related to identity have been central to discussions about online communication since the dawn of the Internet.
-One of the positions advocated by early Internet pioneers and scholars of computer-mediated communication has been that online communication would differ from face-to-face communication in the way traditional markers of identity (such as gender, age, etc.) would be visible to interlocutors.
-It was theorized that these differences would manifest as reduced social cues and provide greater control in the way we present ourselves to others.
+Questions related to identity have been central to discussions on online communication since the dawn of the Internet.
+One of the positions advocated by early Internet pioneers and scholars on computer-mediated communication was that online communication would differ from face-to-face communication in the way traditional markers of identity (such as gender, age, etc.) would be visible for interlocutors.
+It was theorized that these differences would manifest both as reduced social cues as well as greater control in the way we present ourselves to others.
 This position was linked to ideas about fluid identities and identity play inherent to post-modern thinking.
-Lately, the technological and societal developments related to online communication have prompted questions related to, for example, authenticity and traceability of identity.
+Lately, the technological and societal developments related to online communication have promoted questions related to, for example, authenticity and traceability of identity.

 In addition to the individual level, scholars have been interested in issues of social identity formation and identification in the context of online groups and communities.
 It has been shown, for example, how the apparent anonymity in initial interactions can lead to heightened identification/de-individuation on the group level.
-A key question related to this is how group identity and identification with the group relates to intergroup contact in online settings.
-How do people perceive the identities of others, as well as their own, when in such contact situations?
+Another key question related to this one is the way group identity and identification with the group relates to intergroup contact in online settings.
+How do people perceive others’ identity, as well as their own, in such contact situations?
 To what extent is intergroup contact still intergroup contact, if the parties involved do not perceive it as such?
 As online communication continues to offer a key platform for contact between various types of social groups, questions of identity and identification remain at the forefront of scholarship into human communication behavior in technology-mediated settings.

 Access to the complete content on Oxford Research Encyclopedia of Communication requires a subscription or purchase.
 Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.